Large Geometry Ion Micro Probe Facility

 The Curtin SHRIMP is essential to the mapping program of the Geological Survey of Western Australia, having provided ages for >1200 samples. - Sedimentology

-The Curtin SHRIMP has provided detrital mineral populations statistics and xenotime and monazite ages constrain the early diagenetic history of sedimentary systems. - Metamorphism and Crustal Fluid Flow
+The Curtin SHRIMP has provided detrital mineral populations statistics and xenotime and monazite ages to constrain the early diagenetic history of sedimentary systems. - Metamorphism and Crustal Fluid Flow

 Research on prograde and retrograde metamorphic reactions, P-T-t loops, fault movement and deep crustal fluid circulation all rely heavily on the Curtin SHRIMP. - Geochronology Technique Development